IMPORTANT UPDATE ON OREIA, March, 2022

 The board of directors and some members met on March 24 over ZOOM to discuss the future of OREIA.
 During the meeting the group discussed OREIA's past and recent developments over the last two years including challenges posed by the COVID pandemic and competing organizations providing OCHI credits.

 While dissolution of OREIA was discussed, it was decided to take some time to research options for administrative management.

 One of the main challenges OREIA faces is a lack of volunteers.
 OREIA does not have a full board of directors, and without that, it cannot continue as an association.
 So, OREIA is looking for a volunteer or two to join Andrew Erickson, Steve Nagel and David DeKlyen as board members.
 The primary task over the next few months will be to research the administrative options for OREIA and to determine its future.

 In the meantime, OREIA will take some time out to assess the future.
 No seminars will be scheduled during this time.
 So, dues will be discontinued for the next few months.
 If you have paid dues this year, those will be prorated for when the association starts up again.

 If you have any questions or would like to volunteer, contact our current board members:

-Home inspectors, membership in OREIA can be one of the most valuable and cost effective resources available to new and experienced inspectors.
-National associations can be good for general education and for reflecting a nationwide perspective, but they do not address all the issues that Oregon inspectors encounter.
-If you are contemplating working in the Oregon market, you should be aware of what you will encounter and what the prevailing local professional standard is, beyond what is prescribed by the State of Oregon.
-There is nothing more embarassing, or expensive, for a new inspector than to have their client or the Realtor come back to them regarding a mistake or error on the inspection report.
-By attending OREIA seminars and interacting with the membership in person and online, you will learn about local conditions and issues.
+Membership with Oregon Real Estate Inspectors Association can be one of the most valuable and cost-effective resources available to new and experienced inspectors.
+While national associations provide general education and reflect a nationwide perspective, they do not address all the issues that Oregon inspectors encounter.
+If you are contemplating working in the Oregon market, you should be aware of what you'll encounter and what the prevailing local professional standard is, beyond what is prescribed by the State of Oregon.

 Advice For New Inspectors